jedavidson/comp6771-notes/README.md

 }
 ```

+(Aside: this `std::vector<bool>` specialisation exists in C++, but has [come to be seen as a bit of a mistake in retrospect](https://stackoverflow.com/questions/17794569/why-isnt-vectorbool-a-stl-container).)

 ### Type traits

 Type traits are a mechanism to introspect about the properties of types in C++, which can be helpful when you're working with templated types.
 These traits either allow you to ask questions about the type or make transformations to types (e.g. adding/removing `const`).